Dossa Júnior

 Dossa Momad Omar Hassamo Júnior (Ντόσσα Τζούνιορ; born 28 July 1986), known as Dossa Júnior, is a former professional footballer who played as a central defender.

 He spent the better part of his 15-year senior career in the Cypriot First Division, mainly with AEL Limassol.
 He also competed in Portugal (where he was born), Poland and Turkey.

-Júnior won 24 caps for Cyprus, making his debut in 2012.
+Born in Portugal, Júnior won 24 caps for Cyprus, making his debut in 2012.

 Club career

 Júnior was born in Lisbon, of Mozambican descent.
 He only played with Imortal D.C. in Portugal, spending the 2005–06 season in the third tier.
 Subsequently, the 20-year-old moved to Cyprus, joining Digenis Akritas Morphou FC in the First Division and suffering relegation.

 Júnior remained in that nation afterwards, with AEP Paphos FC.
 In 2009 he signed a contract with AEL Limassol, scoring three goals in 28 games in the 2011–12 campaign to help the latter win the national championship after a 44-year wait.

 On 10 June 2015, after two years in Poland with Legia Warsaw, being first-choice as they won the Ekstraklasa in 2013–14, Júnior signed for Konyaspor.
 In the following transfer window, he was loaned to fellow Turkish Süper Lig team Eskişehirspor.

 Júnior saw out his career at former side AEL.
 On 22 May 2019, his first-half header opened an eventual 2–0 victory against APOEL FC in the final of the Cypriot Cup, a first for the club in 30 years.